ahamlinman/randomizer/README.md

 To get the API server binary, run `go build ./cmd/randomizer-server`.
 You can also build and run a Docker image using the provided `Dockerfile`.
-By default, the server listens on port 7636; this can be changed with a command line flag.
+By default, the server listens on port 7636; you can change this with a CLI flag.
 Run the server with `-help` for more details.

 Topics not covered by these brief notes include:

-- Proper service management, whether through Docker, a container orchestrator (Docker Swarm, Kubernetes, etc.), or a more traditional service manager (systemd, etc.).
+- Proper service management, whether through Docker, a container orchestrator (Kubernetes, Nomad, Docker Swarm, etc.), or a more traditional service manager (systemd, etc.).
 - Setting up a reverse proxy to provide SSL termination for the randomizer API (as randomizer-server does not serve TLS out of the box).
 - The specifics of configuring AWS IAM credentials and policies, adding the